 We want to take stock of the situation together with you.
-Eight months have passed since July 2018 and in these lenght of time we have achieved extremely satisfying results.
+Eight months have passed since July 2018 and in these length of time we have achieved extremely satisfying results.
 We have presented a research program and regarding the vaccines analysis we are able to make a point of reference, with the objectives achieved, those being finalised and those only planned for now.

 To begin with, the analyses of 2 compounds for each vaccine have been verifyed by means of standards, using certified control standards with a concentration in the order of micrograms / mL.
 The compounds we have chosen are among those known for their critical hazard profile.
 We are talking about a cumulative quantity, a total amount of those recognized as identities and those to be identified, which can be estimated within the order of 50 micrograms / mL, in contrast to the EMA / FDA guidelines.